Historical and Cultural Documentaries

 Michael Loukinen, PhD is a retired sociologist from Northern Michigan University.
 Of Finnish decent himself, he began studying the Finnish-American population in Michigan’s Upper Peninsula in the 1970’s.
 He did his doctoral dissertation on a small town in the Up called Pelkie.
 40 years later, he would make a documentary about that town as well.

 Michael’s filmmaking career started with Finnish American Lives in 1982, which began a long and award-winning series of documentaries that aim to preserve the traditional cultures of the Upper Midwest.
+Since then he has produced 24 films.
 Michael’s training as a sociologist captures the big picture of what is happening to these populations as they assimilate into American culture.
 His personality as a friendly Finn allows his subjects to open up and tell the personal side of the bigger picture.

 Loukinen’s “folklore films” will be a resource of historical information for many years to come, capturing stories and traditions that would otherwise fall into obscurity.